Tyruiop/needle/README.md

 Reference document for the [Chrome Tracing Format](https://docs.google.com/document/d/1CvAClvFfyA5R-PhYUmn5OOQtYMH4h6I0nSsKchNAySU/preview#!).

+More detailed examples can be found in the `examples` folder.

 `defn-trace` and `fn-trace` can alternatively take a map as parameter.
 The map can have the following keys, the default value is in brackets.